-EGPJ,y= Quantity of net electricity generation that is produced and fed into the grid as a result of the implementation of the CDM project activity in year y (MWh)

-EFGrid,y = Grid emission factor in year y (t CO2/MWh)
+EGPJ,y= Quantity of net electricity generation that is produced and fed into the grid as a result of the implementation of the CDM project activity in year y (MWh) EFGrid,y = Grid emission factor in year y (t CO2/MWh)

-A "grid emission factor" denotes the CO2 emission factor (measured in tCO2/MWh) associated with each unit of electricity supplied by an electricity system.
-The UCR suggests employing an emission factor of 0.91 tCO2/MWh for the years 2013-2023 & 0.7572 tCO2/MWh for 2024 onwards as a cautious estimate for Indian projects not previously verified under any GHG program.
-Similarly, for the vintage 2021-24, the combined margin emission factor obtained from the CEA database in India corresponds with the default value.
-Consequently, the same emission factor is utilized for computing emission reductions.
+1A "grid emission factor" denotes the CO2 emission factor (measured in tCO2/MWh) associated with each unit of electricity supplied by the grid.
+A grid emission factor of 0.9 tCO2/MWh is recommended for the years 2013-2023 as a conservative estimate for Indian projects not previously verified under any GHG program.
+Similarly, for the year 2024, a grid emission factor of 0.757 tCO2/MWh is to be applied.
+These conservative factors are used to calculate emission reductions.